bd/twidor/README.md

 Feedback and reports of issues are welcome [here](https://github.com/rich-murphey/twidor/issues).

-## The Chording Keymap
+## The Visual Key Map

-The 3x4 array of colored boxes contain labels for the letters sent by single-button keystrokes.
-It is composed of four horizontal rows, one for each finger, and three vertical columns of red-blue-green labels corresponding to right, middle and left columns of keys on the Twiddler.
+Each 3x4 array is composed of four horizontal rows, one for each finger, and three vertical columns of red-blue-green labels corresponding to right, middle and left columns of keys on the Twiddler.

-The smaller 3x4 array of labels, to the right of each large box, shows the letters sent when a second button is pressed simultaneously (a two-button chord).
-Each position in the small array shows the position of 2nd button of the chord, and the label shows the letters sent by the chord.
-This smaller 3x4 array is oriented the same as the larger 3x4 array of single-button keystrokes: one row for each finger, and red-blue-green for right, middle and left columns.
+The 3x4 array of larger colored boxes shows the letters sent by single-button keystrokes.

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_chord_map.png"
+width="30%" align="right"> The 3x4 array of smaller boxes, to the right of each large box, shows the letters sent when a second button is pressed simultaneously (a two-button chord).

+Each position in the small array shows the position of 2nd button of the chord.
+The label shows the letters sent by the chord.
+They oriented the same as the larger 3x4 array: one row for each finger, and red-blue-green for right, middle and left columns.

-width="30%" align="right"> For example, here are all two-button chords that use the <kbd>I</kbd> key.
+Here are some two-button chords that use the <kbd>I</kbd> key:

-They include:
 * <kbd>I + S</kbd> sends "is".
 * <kbd>I + N</kbd> sends "in".
 * <kbd>I + SP</kbd> sends "C".